Syria envoy meets Assad, says conflict is global threat

 State news agency SANA quoted Assad as telling Brahimi that the success of his mission hinged on "pressuring countries which finance and train the terrorists, and which traffic weapons to Syria, to stop these actions".

-His comments came a day after Pope Benedict, starting a three-day visit to neighbouring Lebanon, branded the flow of arms into Syria a "grave sin" and called for a halt to it.
+His comments came a day after Pope Benedict, starting a three-day visit to neighbouring Lebanon, branded the import of arms into Syria a "grave sin" and called for a halt to the weapons flow.

-World powers are deadlocked in the U.N.
-Security Council along Cold War lines, with the United States and its NATO allies supporting the call for Assad to quit and Russia and China defending him against what they see as outside meddling.
+The Syrian Observatory for Human Rights, a British-based group monitoring the violence, said 160 people were killed in Syria on Friday, as Brahimi met Russian and Chinese diplomats in Damascus.
+On Thursday he spoke with the Iranian ambassador.

-"I believe that the president realises more than me the dimensions and the danger of this crisis," said Brahimi, who has met Russian, Chinese and Iranian diplomats in Damascus.
+"I believe that the president realises more than me the dimensions and the danger of this crisis," Brahimi said.

-The mediator said Assad and his officials had pledged to support his work, adding that he would return to the region soon after talks in New York with U.N.
-Secretary-General Ban Ki-moon.
+Brahimi said Assad and his officials had pledged to support his work, adding that he would return to the region soon after talks in New York with United Nations Secretary-General Ban Ki-moon.